-Yudina weighed in, “Also, when a teen has a job, they establish a sense of independence, which will make the transition to college or adulthood easier.
-Teens can work as babysitters; waiters or bussers at restaurants; lifeguards during the summer; or tutors for younger kids.
-The options are nearly endless.
+Yudina weighed in, "Also, when a teen has a job, they establish a sense of independence, which will make the transition to college or adulthood easier.
+Teens can work as babysitters, waiters, or bussers at restaurants, lifeguards during the summer, or tutors for younger kids.
+The options are nearly endless."

 Make sure your teenager’s job doesn’t interfere with schoolwork.

-Teach Them How To Set Money Goals
+Teach Teenagers How To Set Money Goals

 You can help your teen set money goals in a variety of ways.

 “I always encourage parents to look for teachable moments in the real world, such as helping their child set up a budget to save up for something they really want, like an iPad,” Yudina said.
 “The best way to do this is to sit down with them, figure out how much on average they have coming in per month, how much the item they want costs, and work backward from there.”

 According to Vartanov, “You can also encourage them to split up any gifts or earnings in different ‘buckets.’ ” One is the “save” bucket, and the other is the “spend” bucket.
 The save bucket is for important financial goals, while the spend bucket helps teens understand they can splurge on certain things that make them happy, as long as they do so responsibly.